yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: FounderBelief

 ## FollowerBelief uniques
+!!! note ""

+    Uniques that apply to each city where the religion is the majority religion

 ??? example  "[relativeAmount]% [stat] from every follower, up to [relativeAmount]%"
 	Example: "[+20]% [Culture] from every follower, up to [+20]%"